kanilmari/vanillaTree/README.md

 - It also switches the theme automatically due to OS dark/light theme (vanillaTree.css).
 Also, it's animated, and remains sharp when zooming.

 There's even a ready-made Go server files (main.go + go.mod) to demonstrate its usage in the main folder.
 You can use any server like Go, PHP, Java, Python, etc..

-There must also be something good in it, which can't be remembered to say now.